aws/copilot-cli/site/content/docs/manifest/lb-web-service.en.md

 List of all available properties for a `'Load Balanced Web Service'` manifest.
+To learn about its concept, see the [Services](../concepts/services.en.md) page.

 ???+ note "Sample manifest for a frontend service"